 A Day at Warner Bros.
 Movie World: Karen’s Journey with Thrillophilia

-It started with a joke over morning coffee.
+It all started with a joke over morning coffee.

-“Karen,” my husband laughed, “if I could meet Batman just once, I would be the happiest man.”
+Karen’s husband laughed and said, “If I could meet Batman just once, I would be the happiest man.”

-I chuckled, thinking he was being dramatic as always.
-But the excitement in his eyes stayed with me.
+She chuckled, assuming he was being dramatic as always, but the excitement in his eyes lingered in her mind.

-You see, we have been married for so many years.
-In between jobs, family dinners, home repairs, and life’s usual chaos, we rarely get to do something outlandishly fun - just the two of us.
-So, I wanted to surprise him with something he would not see coming.
+They had been married for many years, and between jobs, family dinners, home repairs, and the usual chaos of life, they rarely did anything outlandishly fun—just the two of them.
+So she decided to surprise him with something he would never expect.

-That is how I came across Thrillophilia, and just like that, Warner Bros.
-Movie World in Gold Coast, Australia, became our next adventure.
+That was how she came across Thrillophilia, and soon, Warner Bros.
+Movie World in Gold Coast, Australia, became their next big adventure.

-I booked our single-day passes easily.
-It was economical, and I could download our tickets straight from the website.
+She booked their single-day passes easily; they were economical, and she downloaded the tickets straight from the website.

-But I did not tell my husband until the morning of April 2025, when I handed him a Batman-themed envelope with our tickets inside.
+But she didn’t tell her husband until the morning of April 2025.
+She handed him a Batman-themed envelope with their tickets inside.

 “Movie World?” he whispered, stunned.
 “Wait… is this today?”